dustinmschroeder/dustinmschroeder.github.io/teaching/teaching_page.markdown

 ![Alt text](/images/lasa.jpg)

 I have been a volunteer coach and mentor for the high school Science Olympiad team at the Liberal Arts and Science Academy in Austin, Texas since 2007.
 The students on the fifteen-person team compete in twenty-three events that span physics, chemistry, earth and space science, life science, technology, and inquiry into the nature of science.
 I help facilitate the student leadership of the team and provide expertise and guidance on the earth science and engineering focused events.
-The team has won first place in the state of Texas for every year that I have been a volunteer coach and has finished in the top ten in the nation for four years in a row (the first team to do so from the southwest)
+The team has won first place in the state of Texas for every year that I have been a volunteer coach and has finished in the top ten in the nation for four years in a row (the first team to do so from the southwest).

 Team Placement Nationally: